 The speakers before me were very interesting to me and very varied, two expert and charismatic lawyers, Dustin Klaudt and Stepan Wood, eloquently giving us the details on the merits of this motion and the potential lawsuits.

-A moving speech from Luca Pan, speaking for the generation of people now in their teens who have the most reason to be scared by climate change, being old enough to realise what is happening and young enough to have many years of climate chaos and uncertain future and even survival to look forward to.
-He spoke about accountability in general terms and reminded us that while most normal people have to face consequences for antisocial behaviour, powerful companies, in this case oil giants, are given a pass when really they have done incalculable damage to our future.
+A moving speech from Luca Pan, speaking for the generation of people now in their teens who have the most reason to be scared by climate change, being old enough to realize what is happening and young enough to have many years of climate chaos and uncertain future and even survival to look forward to.
+He spoke about accountability in general terms and reminded us that while most normal people have to face consequences for antisocial behavior, powerful companies, in this case, oil giants, are given a pass when really they have done incalculable damage to our future.
 He was asked what in my opinion was a pretty absurd question.
 He had compared a student writing on his desk and facing consequences with oil companies who pollute and emit without facing any.
 Councillor Kirby – Yung asked if one should in this metaphor sue the student or the manufacturer of the crayon.
 She said that we all use fossil fuel products in our lives.
 He had a great retort; he said, do you then think we should sue the earth for having fossil fuels?
 I would have also added that this tired old argument that climate change is all our fault for using petroleum is so absurd considering people use the options they have available and we are seeking to hold accountable some of the people that have been working very hard to make sure we have no other options.

 Yvon Raoul also spoke – a charming humorous man – giving the perspective of a teacher and a grandparent and also supporting the motion.
 Anna Barford and Claudia gave their perspectives as longtime activists and informed citizens.

-Sophie Birks gave a rallying speech where she touched on how Canada’s fossil fuels (and all fossil fuels really) fuel wars where millions are killed and millions suffer.
+One volunteer gave a rallying speech where she touched on how Canada’s fossil fuels (and all fossil fuels really) fuel wars where millions are killed and millions suffer.
 She was asked a question about the KM pipeline being a conduit to sell more oil to China instead of the US (therefore in theory not fueling as much war I suppose) and she had a wonderful answer, schooling us on how China is making strides towards converting to renewable energies more quickly than any other country and may very soon rightly turn up their noses at Canada’s dirty outdated bitumen.

 We also heard from fellow GP volunteer and friend Ekaterina Potapova, who spoke about how climate change affects her home country and her adopted city of Vancouver and about how she believes we need to act on this urgent matter and how she has been shocked to learn for how long Fossil Fuel companies have known about climate change and how intentionally they have deceived us and made the problem worse.

 After hearing these speakers and speaking myself, I biked home to relieve my partner who had a party to attend and after spending some time with a little reluctant sleeper I watched the end of the debate and the happy conclusion on live stream.
 The motion passed!
 This makes me happy and hopeful.
-I hope future developments will allay my remaining scepticism and turn this from a so far symbolic act into a real tool for our city to protect somewhat from the consequences of climate change and to change the narrative around oil corporation’s infuriating impunity.
+I hope future developments will allay my remaining skepticism and turn this from a so-far symbolic act into a real tool for our city to protect somewhat from the consequences of climate change and to change the narrative around oil corporation’s infuriating impunity.

 Sofia Engelbrecht is a Vancouver-based activist, mom and organizer with the Greenpeace Vancouver volunteer local group.